-After a successful activation, the APPS field displays Kafka with a green dot indicating a successful connection.
+After a successful activation, the APPS field displays DB with a green dot indicating a successful connection.

-(Optional) To view metrics about the Kafka Collector, in the Broker VMs page, hover over the Kafka connection displayed in the APPS field for your Broker VM.
+(Optional) To view metrics about the Database Collector, hover over the DB connection in the APPS field for your Broker VM.

 Cortex XDR displays Resources, including the amount of CPU, Memory, and Disk space the applet is using.

-After you activate the Kafka Collector, you can make additional changes as needed.
-To modify a configuration, hover over the Kafka connection in the APPS column to display the Kafka Collector settings, and select the following.
+After you activate the Database Collector, you can make additional changes as needed.
+To modify a configuration, hover over the DB connection in the APPS column to display the Database Collector settings, and select:

-You can also Ingest Apache Kafka Events as Datasets.
+You can also Ingest Database Data as Datasets.